Why Èze deserves the detour for a palace stay

 Strengths: two pools, Valmont spa, central village location, room categories for all budgets.

-Limits: labyrinthine layout (allow 5 minutes' walk between some rooms and reception), uneven service depending on the team, road noise audible in lower rooms.
+Limitations: labyrinthine layout (allow 5 minutes' walk between some rooms and reception), service varies by team, road noise audible in lower rooms.

-Èze packs three Michelin tables into a 500-metre radius, remarkable density for a village of 2,400 souls.
+Èze concentrates three Michelin tables within 500 metres, remarkable density for a village of 2,400 souls.

 | Restaurant | Chef | Distinction | Speciality | Budget |